Imagine you’re looking at a spectrum, a line representing two extremes.

 It’s tempting, is it not, to think of The Middle Way as a kind of compromise between the two.

 “Yeah, have a little chocolate cake, just not too much.”

 From the perspective of living in the extremes, the middle way can look like a kind of luke-warm, dad-joke, have-it-both-ways compromise you sigh your way into after you get your first real job.

-But, I am purporting here and have directly experienced: that’s not all it is
+However, I am purporting here and have directly experienced: that’s not all it is.

 And in fact that’s only the most surface layer, the what it looks like, in the same way that a plastic rose can kind of look like a rose, but really they are nothing alike.